vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 The Python 2 to Python 3 approach showed limits of a D-Day migration: require all projects to migrate at once at "the same day".
-The main blocker issue was that the proposed tool, 2to3, removed support for the old API (Python 2), option which was a no-go for many project maintainers.
-The migration only really started when a compatibility layer, the ``six`` module, became popular, so projects can come compatible with the new API without losing support for the old API.
+The main blocker issue was that the proposed tool, 2to3, removed support for the old API (Python 2), option which was a no-go for many projects maintainers.
+The migration only started seriously when a compatibility layer, the ``six`` module, became popular, so projects can be made compatible with the new API without losing support for the old API, which is more an incremental approach than a D-day migration.

 Rationale
 =========